Asosiy tarkibga o'tish

 First, we need data.
 Let’s create a loader:

-npx fsd pages article-reader -s api
+npx fsd pages article-read -s api

 pages/article-read/api/loader.ts